globaldothealth/monkeypox/README.md

 it easier for us to add to our list.
 Alternatively, you can open an issue with an attached CSV / XLSX file in this repository, or email info@global.health

+## Visualizations

+* [Our World in Data](https://ourworldindata.org/monkeypox): cumulative and daily confirmed and suspected case counts and map
+* [Healthmap](https://monkeypox.healthmap.org): Map visualization of cases by country

 ## License and attribution

 This repository and data exports are published under the CC BY 4.0 license.